PureStake/algosigner/README.md

 The latest built zip is available for download on the releases page -

 Note - this is not recommended for non-developers and never for production purposes, extreme caution should be taken with installing any wallet.

+### Prerequisites
+- Installation of the Chrome Browser
+- File unzip program
+- Local file system write permissions
+- Access to set developer mode in Chrome and install unpacked extensions

+### Process
+- Unzip `AlgoSigner.zip` file to local file system
+- Open Chrome Browser and go to `chrome://extensions/`
+- Enable developer mode
+- Select `Load Unpacked` and choose the unzipped `dist` folder
+- AlgoSigner is now installed and available

 ## License
 This project is under the MIT License